Election-Tech-Initiative/electionguard-api-python/docs/index.md

 - `mediator` mode runs features used by Mediators (ballot encryption, casting, spoiling, etc.)

 In practice, you will likely need to run at least one instance of each mode.
 We provide a single codebase and Docker image, but the mode can be set at runtime.

+## 💻 Requirements

+> NOTE:<br>
+> 🐳 = required for running with Docker.<br>
+> 🐍 = required for running with Python.

+- 🐳🐍 [GNU Make](https://www.gnu.org/software/make/manual/make.html) is used to simplify the commands and GitHub Actions.
+This approach is recommended to simplify the command line experience.
+This is built in for MacOS and Linux.
+For Windows, setup is simpler with [Chocolatey](https://chocolatey.org/install) and installing the provided [make package](https://chocolatey.org/packages/make).
+The other Windows option is [manually installing make](http://gnuwin32.sourceforge.net/packages/make.htm).
+- 🐍 [Python 3.8](https://www.python.org/downloads/) is <ins>**required**</ins> to develop this API.
+If developer uses multiple versions of python, [pyenv](https://github.com/pyenv/pyenv) is suggested to assist version management.
+- 🐍 [poetry](https://python-poetry.org/docs/) is used to configure the python environment.
+This can be installed via pip or pipx.

 ## 🐳 Running with Docker